kyverno/KDP/proposals/generate_existing_resources.md

 ## Overview

-Generate-Policy Controller runs as an admission controller in Kubernetes watches GenerateRequest resource and applies generate rules to the resource.
+Generate-Policy Controller runs as an custom controller in Kubernetes watches UpdateRequest resource and applies generate rules to the resource.
-- GenerateRequest
+- UpdateRequest
 - Namespace(re-evaluates policy on namespace resource updates)

 Use of a generate rule is common when creating new resources from the point after